 A smart play for the airdrop would be to airdrop RES tokens to existing DEX users.

 10.2m tokens are earmarked for the team/founders and advisors.
-An interesting point to note is the lock of team tokens for two years, which is more than acceptable, however these are locked into masternodes for this duration, meaning the team will control a potentially significant portion of the initial masternodes.
+An interesting point to note is the lock of team tokens for two years, which is more than acceptable, however these are locked into masternodes for this duration, meaning the team will control a potentially significant portion of the initial masternodes and as such, voting rights on the network.

 While this is good for the stability of the network, the effect this will have on the decentralised governance model are yet to be seen.
-Based off a 10K RES stake per masternode, the Resistance team could run 102 masternodes.
+Based off a 10K RES stake per masternode, the Resistance team could run 102 masternodes on day one of mainnet.

 Strategic partners (unclear as to who they are) will receive 5.4m tokens, with 2.16m of these tokens being available for immediate release.